josegonzalez/minui-presenter/README.md

-# minui message
+# minui presenter

-This is a minui message app.
-It allows displaying messages on the screen.
+This is a minui presentation app.
+It allows displaying messages on the screen with background colors and images.

 ## Requirements